alf-p-steinbach/cppx-core-language/docs/README.md

 The “number-type-properties.hpp” header provides much of the same information as `std::numeric_limits`, but more consistently as `constexpr` values instead of a mix of values and functions, and more consistently with a single meaning of e.g. `min`, instead of a type-dependent meaning.

-For an integral type `T` the set is defined by
+The common set of properties for any numerical type `T` is defined by

 | Expression | Yields |
 |------------|--------|